farcaster-project/RFCs/02-user-stories.md

 ## Overview

 This RFC describes the roles and phases of a swap and presents the user stories of each participant by the mean of mockups and examples.
-We distinguish between two phases: negotiation and swap phases, this RFC describe the interface between the phases.
-Those phases imply roles, and those roles allow user actions.
-This RFC describe the user actions available for each role during the phases.
+We distinguish between two phases: negotiation and swap phase, while this RFC describes the interface between the phases.
+The phases imply roles, which in turn allow user actions.
+This RFC describes the user actions available for each role during the phases.

 ## Table of Contents